ufrgs-hyman/meican/docs/guide/installation-centos.md

 Install MEICAN and all dependencies.
 It is **possible** that before the installation you are prompted by a "access token" of GitHub.
 You must have an account on [GitHub](https://github.com/settings/tokens) to request a valid token.

-In the root folder run:
+In the meican folder run:

 ```
 php composer.phar install